 The context of this sentence (and the expectation) is that we wished to highlight one of the key differences between intra- and interspecific data, it is not an expectation that affects our analysis.

-We share the view of Marshall & White (2019), that body size as a trait (at a given location and time) on a species level is the result of multiple tradeoffs to maximize fitness.
-For instance, some of the largest marine fishes, such as whale sharks (Rhincodon typus), sunfishes (Mola genus) and bluefin tuna (Thunnus thynnus), all occupy warm waters (tropical to temperate oceans) and have lifestyles and adaptations that allow them the grow to big sizes in warm waters (e.g., low activity and feeding on small prey, or large mass-exponents of relative gill surface area) (Pauly, 2021).
-Thus, all the different tradeoffs that shape the size of a species could make it challenging to find a signal of optimum growth temperature and species’ body size, if there even is one.
+We share the view of Marshall & White (2019), that body size as a trait (at a given location and time) at the species level is the result of multiple tradeoffs to maximize fitness.
+For instance, some of the largest marine fishes, such as whale sharks (Rhincodon typus), sunfishes (Mola genus), and bluefin tuna (Thunnus thynnus), all occupy warm waters (tropical to temperate oceans) and have lifestyles and adaptations that allow them the grow to big sizes in warm waters (e.g., low activity and feeding on small prey, or large mass-exponents of relative gill surface area) (Pauly, 2021).
+Thus, the different tradeoffs that shape the size of a species could make it challenging to find a relationship between optimum growth temperature and body size at the interspecific level, if there even is one.

 To clarify our reasoning, we have revised the text to “are not aware of” (line 98), and to “want to confound that effect with any relationship that might occur across species that have different asymptotic sizes” (on line 452).